niekvlessert/mus2kss/kss_creation_guide.md

 Create a KSS file using memory mapping with sjasm
 =================================================

 Here's the asm file.
-I won't explain everything, for a programmer this should be readable imho, if you take some time.
+I won't explain everything, for a programmer this should be readable imho, it you take some time.

 However, I will explain the memory mapping.
 As I said, Z80 can address 64kB.
 This obviously is not a lot, so the designers of the chip decided to create a memory mapping trick.
 It can be used to make data from additional memory available at memory areas that the Z80 can address.
 On MSX you can map those pages to every memory area.
 The pages normally are 16 kB, which means a page can reside at #0000 until #3fff, from #4000 until #7fff and so on.
 However the KSS format supports just one area where memory can be mapped to; #8000 until #BFFF.
 This can be done using the I/O command OUT to port #FE, with in A the page you want to map.
 Normally pages are 16kB, but 8kB pages are also supported, I haven't looked into that.